AlfiePerkins1/mvp-fantasy-cs/README.md

 - Check players pricing using `/pricing show`
 - Create a team using `/team create <name>`
 - Add players using `/team add <@user>`
+- View your team with `/team show <week>`
+  - Week = 1 means current week team
+  - Week = 2 means next weeks team

 - Remove players from team using `/team remove <@user>`
-- Check leaderboard with `/leaderboard show`
+- Check the teams leaderboard with `/leaderboard teams`
+- Check the players leaderboard with `/leader player`

 - Transfers made apply for the start of the next gameweek (Monday 00:00 UK time)
   - This means that when first creating a team it **WON'T** be active till next week.